Jingzhao-Liu/Probabilistic-Markov-Chains-Modelling-Quarter/README.md

 Please follow process:

-Visual studio can be downdlede [here](https://visualstudio.microsoft.com/vs/features/cplusplus/) for free.
+Visual studio can be downloaded [here](https://visualstudio.microsoft.com/vs/features/cplusplus/) for free.

 Then creat a new empty project.